You may, mistakenly, believe that inheritance tax is a rich man’s tax that won’t affect you.

 People with a relationship to the disponer not already covered in Groups A or B.

-If you don’t, you may have to sell your house, settle the inheritance tax bill and then make do with whatever cash remains.
+If you don’t, you may have to sell the family home, settle the inheritance tax bill and then make do with whatever cash remains.

 Once you have used up your full threshold, you’re hit with a 33% bill on all further inheritances from that group.